CristinaRuth/cristina-ruth/src/pages/about.md

 template: page
 ---

-**Cristina Ruth** is a Senior Consultant at CUNA Mutual Group in Madison, WI.
-She started her software development career there as an intern back in 2013.
+**Cristina Ruth** is a Senior Business Systems Consultant and Tech Lead at CUNA Mutual Group in Madison, WI.
+In this role, she consults with internal business customers to develop internal software solutions from idea to implementation.
+This typically includes leading and guiding a team of developers to get projects completed to the finish line and establish stability to ensure smooth operations.

-Today, Cristina enjoys mentoring and learning/improving soft skills like communication and leadersihp skills.

-Cristina juggles a lot of things both at work and outside of work, which requires productivity/organization tools/processes to keep her from going crazy and to stay organized.
+Having started her software development career as an intern at CUNA Mutual Group back in 2013, Cristina has learned a lot since then and as a result, is very invested in mentoring early-career developers, sharing knowledge, and giving back to the tech community.

+To give back, she leads the [Madison chapter of Dev Together](https://meetup.com/devtogethermad), a community focused on helping early-career devs by pairing them with local mentors at in-person events.
+She also volunteers at [Microsoft's TEALS](https://www.microsoft.com/en-us/teals) to help bring computer science to local Madison high schools.

+With a full-time position, leading Dev Together Madison, helping with TEALS and managing a family of 5 (1 kid + 2 pets), Cristina has a lot on her plate.
+To keep from going crazy, she utilizes productivity/organization tools/processes which she'll be sharing in her blog posts.